 - BioTime, Inc., a developer of new products in the field of regenerative medicine utilizing stem cells, in its acquisition of stem cell assets from Geron Corporation, a biotechnology company, forming Asterias BioTherapeutics.

-- Bank of America in the two-part sale, along with Barclays, of a combined 53% stake in Archstone to Lehman Brothers Holdings Inc., totaling $2.9 billion.
+- Bank of America in the two-part sale, along with a co-investor, of a combined 53% stake in Archstone to Lehman Brothers Holdings Inc., totaling $2.9 billion.

 - Onex Corporation in its acquisition of Boeing’s commercial aerostructures production facilities in Kansas and Oklahoma for $1.2 billion, forming Spirit AeroSystems.